 INT 390 Internship I (5 cr.)
-Prerequisite(s): None Permission of instructor required.

 An internship is any carefully monitored work or service experience in which an individual has intentional learning goals and reflects actively on what she or he is learning throughout the experience.
 It is usually a professional activity under general supervision of an experienced professional and in a job situation, which places a high degree of responsibility on the student.
-Internships are well structured along the Internship Guidelines available in the Administration Office.

 INT 450 Internship II (5 cr.)
-Prerequisite(s): None Permission of Instructor required.

 An internship is any carefully monitored work or service experience in which an individual has intentional learning goals and reflects actively on what she or he is learning throughout the experience.
 It is usually a professional activity under general supervision of an experienced professional and in a job situation, which places a high degree of responsibility on the student.
-Internships are well structured along the Internship Guidelines available in the Administration Office.